rjjfox/rjjfox.github.io/_posts/2019-09-20-t-shaped-people.md

 title:  "T-shaped people"
 date: 2019-09-20 14:00:00 +0600
 categories: general
-location: Toronto, Canada
+location: London, UK
-location-link: toronto
+location-link: london
 ---

 A T-shaped person is someone who is capable in many things and an expert in at least one.
 This is a phrase I learnt about recently and I like to think it justifies the meandering way that I go around in my passion to learn.